klevu/jsv2-early-adopters/components/color-swatches/README.md

-# Add Color swatch base module
+# Add Color swatch base component

 This is base component for product color swatch functionality.
 As this is component it won't have any output on UI.
 It only initialize core functions.